gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 If required, it would be possible to send a challenge (nonce) to a node agent to prove it owns the TPM protected private IAK key.
 A nonce challenge to make sure that the node can access the IAK private key is not mandatory but would be good just for avoiding registering a node that is invalid (does not have access to the private key related to the certificate provided).
 Even without this, the node would not be able to attest later.

+Finally, it will be required further planning on how the IAK certificates will be accepted.
+The registrar service will need to be configured with a set of trusted CA certificates for validating IAK certificates in order to support a multi-OEM environments.

 ### User Stories (optional)